 However, this is not really an issue for seating because mildew is only ever a very light, thin layer – as soon as the bench is used, the mildew will disappear.

 Leaving timber to weather naturally is the most environmentally friendly, easiest and cost-effective method.
 We would advise that a project is designed with the weathered timber appearance in mind rather than fresh sawn.

-If you would prefer to keep the fresh sawn appearance, we recommend a natural penetrative coating such as linseed oil.
+If you would prefer to keep the fresh sawn timber appearance, we recommend a natural penetrative coating such as linseed oil.